 Research

-Tissue formation, regeneration, and repair unfold over time.
+Tissue formation, regeneration, repair, and aging unfold over time.
 Understanding the temporal dynamics of these processes is crucial as it reveals the orchestrated sequences of cellular events, signaling pathways, and regulatory mechanisms that control tissue size and function.
 The temporal order also provides insights into the precise interactions and dependencies of the cellular and molecular elements within the network.
-By investigating the temporal dynamics of a stem cell network, our research aims to shed light on a fundamental question in development and regeneration: how is cell fate determined by the complex convergence of intrinsic and extrinsic factors.
+By investigating the temporal dynamics of a stem cell network, our research aims to shed light on a fundamental question in development and regeneration: how cell fate is determined by the complex convergence of intrinsic and extrinsic factors

 Research figure